rpoleski/MulensModel/developers_board.md

   * PointLens class:
     * get\_pspl\_magnification() - change it to operate on u^2, not u, so that np.sqrt() calls are reduced
     * 1+2/u^4 approximation for very large u
-    * improve the b0b1 tables so that relative interpolation errors are below 1e-5
   * SatelliteSkyCoord class:
     * attach magnification\_methods to SatelliteSkyCoord so that they overwrite Model and MagnificationCurve settings when given SatelliteSkyCoord is used
   * Trajectory class: